samsquire/additive-guis/README.md

 				"subjectLabel is label",
 				"subject is label",
 				"mailBody is html",
+				"from rightOf fromLabel",
+				"fromLabel above toLabel",
+				"from hasContent .from",
+				"fromLabel hasContent From",
+				"fromLabel hasSize 1",
+				"from above subject",
+				"from above subjectLabel",
+				"from above mailBody",
 				"to above mailBody",
 				"to above subject",
 				"toLabel above subject",
 				"subject above mailBody",
 				"subjectLabel above mailBody",

 				"toLabel leftOf to",
 				"toLabel hasContent To",
 				"subjectLabel leftOf subject",